slsa-framework/slsa/docs/spec/v1.0/terminology.md

     interface to a build platform.
 Similar terms are *build configuration source* and *build definition*.
--   *Builder:* Usually means *build platform*, but might be used for *build environment*, the user who invoke the build, or a build tool from *dependencies*.
+-   *Builder:* Usually means *build platform*, but might be used for *build environment*, the user who invoked the build, or a build tool from *dependencies*.
 To avoid confusion, we always use "build platform".
 The only exception is in the [provenance](/provenance/v1), where `builder` is used as a more concise field name.